jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Profile Export`

-This causes the export to run wrapped in a python CProfile function. profiling information will be printed to the script editor.
+This causes the export to run wrapped in a python `CProfile` function.
+Profiling information will be printed to the script editor.

 `Auto detect Alpha`

-This option will cause textures to have an auto detect alpha flag set in the appleseed scene meaning appleseed will guess whether to use the image luminance or alpha channel as an alpha value as an input for shading nodes.
+This option will cause textures to have an auto detect alpha flag set in the appleseed scene, meaning appleseed will guess whether to use the image luminance or alpha channel as an alpha value as an input for shading nodes.

 `Force Linear Texture Interpretation`

-mayaseed currently does not respect Maya color management, because of this its sometimes desirable to set all textures in the scene to linear space, otherwise all textures are assumed to be sRGB,
+Mayaseed currently does not respect Maya color management.
+Because of this, it's sometimes desirable to set all textures in the scene to linear space, otherwise all textures are assumed to be sRGB.

 `Force Linear Color Interpretation`

-mayaseed interprets color attributes as sRGB color space by default, checking this box turns the default interpretation to linear.
+Mayaseed interprets color attributes as sRGB color space by default.
+Cecking this box turns the default interpretation to linear.